smilent/smilent.github.io/_posts/cpp/2015-12-24-string-operations.md

 {% endhighlight %}

 It seems that for small strings, using `strdup()` is more efficient.
 However, `strdup()` is not a standard C++ function but a well-known POSIX function.
 What's more, `strdup()` makes a duplication of the original string, which means that you should use `free()` to release the memory after.

+**I tested these two versions further, and found that their performance in efficiency are quite close.
+I think the previous results may contain bias.
+Anyway, choose either one you like.**